Get Started with Settlement#

 Perform a Token Swap#

 This section shows you how to perform a token swap using the Mayan Swift route.
-You will define a helper function to configure the source and destination chain signers.
+You will define a helper function to configure the source chain signer.

-Then, you'll create a script that initiates a transfer on Ethereum, uses the Mayan Swift resolver to find valid routes, sends the transaction, and completes the transfer on Solana.
+Then, you'll create a script that initiates a transfer on Ethereum, uses the Mayan Swift resolver to find valid routes, sends the transaction, and lets the route complete the transfer on Solana.

 -